tpm2-software/tpm2-openssl/INSTALL.md

 The OpenSSL 3.0 is not released yet.
 You need to download the latest Alfa version and build it from sources.

-To run the tests you will also need:
+To run the tests (see next Section) you will also need:

  * [TPM2.0 Tools](https://github.com/tpm2-software/tpm2-tools) >= 4.0
  * [TPM2 Access Broker & Resource Manager](https://github.com/tpm2-software/tpm2-abrmd)